delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 + If you are updating from v1.8.11 or earlier and have registered CodeSnip your registration information will have been lost.

-  You can check this by displaying the About dialogue box and checking the About The Program tab.
+  You can check this by displaying the About dialogue box.
 If it displays a Register CodeSnip button the program is not registered.
 You can (re)register if you wish by clicking the button.

 RSS News Feed